beckybeauchamp1/git-branching/readme.md

 ## Learning Objectives

-* Describe the differences between Git and Github
+* Describe the Differences between Git and Github
 * Explain what is an Upstream Repo
 * Fork, Clone, and Add WDI Curriculum as an Upstream Repo
-* Describe Github Features including Issues, Branches, and Pull Requests
+* Describe Github Features including Issues, Branches, and Pull-Requests
-* Fork Github quiz repo, Create a solution_quiz_branch, and Create a Pull Request
+* Fork and Clone Git Tricks Repo, Create a new Branch, and Make a Pull-Request

 ## Framing (10 min)